george-hawkins/arf-drone/pixhawk-setup.md

 ### Failsafes

-Failsafe actions are actions that the flight controller will automatically take if certain conditions occur.
+The next step covers failsafes - failsafe actions are actions that the flight controller will automatically take if certain conditions occur.
 We can configure actions to occur when the battery level falls too low, when contact is lost with the ground control station (GCS) and when contact is lost with the transmitter.

 The only failsafe we'll configure at this point is what to do when contact is lost with the transmitter - the options are RTL, land and continue mission in auto.
 There's no choice that's right for every situation but RTL is probably the most appropriate - assuming the failure is due to distance (rather than equipment failure) returning to the point of takeoff should quickly bring the craft back into transmitter range (at which point one can just let it complete the RTL sequence or retake control).